Last Updated and Effective Date - January 16, 2020

-We collect and receive the following types of information:
+We collect and receive the following categories of information:

 Information You Provide Directly.
 We receive the information you choose to provide when using our Services.

-For example, in connection with certain uses of our Services, such as when you register for our Services, bid on or purchase products on our Services, sign up for NHL.TV (formerly known as NHL GameCenter LIVE and also referred to as NHL LIVE™, (collectively, "NHL.TV")), sign up to receive electronic or other marketing communications, sign up to learn more about our upcoming events, enter a contest or sweepstakes, comment on an article, communicate with customer service, or complete a questionnaire you may be asked to provide information about yourself including:
+For example, in connection with certain uses of our Services, such as when you register for our Services, bid on or purchase products on our Services, sign up for NHL.TV (also referred to as NHL LIVE™ in Canada (collectively, "NHL.TV")), sign up to receive electronic or other marketing communications, sign up to learn more about our upcoming events, enter a contest or sweepstakes, comment on an article, communicate with customer service, or complete a questionnaire you may be asked to provide information about yourself including:

-Log information.
-This is information we automatically collect and store when you use our Services.
-It may include, for example:
+Internet or other electronic network information.
+This is information we automatically collect and store when you use our Services, including, for example:

 Information about your interactions with our Services, including the content you view, the products you bid on or purchase, the amount of time spent on our Services, the date on which you accessed our Services, and information in cookies and similar technologies; and

-Information about how you access our Services, including your browser or operating system, your Internet Protocol ("IP") address, and the websites you visit before and after visiting our Services.
+Information about how you access our Services, including your browser or operating system, your Internet Protocol ("IP") address, and browsing history including the websites you visit before and after visiting our Services.

 Device information.
 This is information we collect and store concerning the device you use when you access our Services.
 (Note that by "device," we mean any equipment or technology you use to access our Services.)
 Device information may include, for example: